A Primal-Dual Smoothing Framework for Max-Structured Non-Convex Optimization: Extensions and discussions.

-\begin{remark} Two remarks are in order.
-First, note that in Theorem~\ref{thm:stoc_conv}, we need to estimate an upper bound of $q(x_1)-q^*$, i.e., $\Delta(q,x_1)$, which amounts to estimating a lower bound of $q^*$.
+\begin{remark} Note that in Theorem~\ref{thm:stoc_conv}, we need to estimate an upper bound of $q(x_1)-q^*$, i.e., $\Delta_q(x_1)$, which amounts to estimating a lower bound of $q^*$.
 Note that in many real-words problems, the function $q$, as a loss or cost function, is nonnegative on $\calX$.
-Therefore, we can simply let $\Delta(q,x_1) = q(x_1)$ in this case.
-Second, as an alternative way to prove Theorem~\ref{thm:stoc_conv}, we can first show that $x_{\rm out}$ is a near-stationary point of $q_\rho$ in expectation, and then invoke Lemma~\ref{lem:dual_then_primal2}.
-We leave the details to the reader. \end{remark}
+Therefore, we can simply let $\Delta_q(x_1) = q(x_1)$ in this case. \end{remark}